b4ich3v/b47/README.md

 - **Subshell Execution:** Using `()` creates a subshell environment, isolating variable changes and redirections inside the group.
 - **Command Chaining:** Combining operators allows complex flow control, e.g., `cmd1 && cmd2 || cmd3; cmd4 &`.
-- **Signal Handling:** The shell manages job control signals (e.g., SIGINT, SIGTSTP) to properly handle foreground and background tasks.
+- **Signal Handling:** The shell intercepts job control signals (e.g., SIGINT, SIGTSTP) and delegates them to child processes while preserving the shell's stability and responsiveness.
 - **History Expansion:** Integrated with GNU Readline, allowing use of `!` for recalling previous commands (if implemented).